pual/couchbase-mobile-portal/md-docs/ready/guides/sync-gateway/rest-api-client.md

 ![](img/swagger-browser.png)

 All the endpoints are grouped by tag.
 A tag represents a certain functionality of the API (i.e database, query, authentication).

 The `client.help()` method is a helper function that prints all the tags available.
 In this case we'd like to query all documents in the database so we'll use the `get_db_all_docs` method on the database tag to perform this operation.
-The helper function is available on any node of the API, so you can write `client.database.get_db_all_docs.help()` to print the documentation for that endpoint.
+The helper function is available on any node of the API, so you can write `client.database.get_db_all_docs.help()` to print the documentation for that endpoint as shown below.

 ![](img/swagger-all-docs.png)

-Copy the following below the existing code to query all the documents in the database and display them in the list.
+Copy the following below the existing code in **index.js** to query all the documents in the database and display them in the list.

 ```javascript
 client.query.get_db_all_docs({db: 'todo', include_docs: true})